Does High Blood Sugar Make You Sleepy? Here’s Why And Tips

 Published:

-January 10, 2023
+January 9, 2023

-Table of contents
+Table of Contents

 If you’ve ever eaten a high carb meal (safe to say that’s everyone), you may have felt really tired right after eating.
-Or may you felt a burst of energy followed by a crash an hour to so later, leaving you feeling fatigued and lethargic.
+Or may you feel a burst of energy followed by a crash an hour to so later, leaving you feeling fatigued and lethargic.

-Can High Blood Sugar Make You Tired?
+Why Does High Blood Sugar Make You Sleepy?

 Even when people with diabetes take steps to actively manage their blood glucose levels – for instance, engaging in regular exercise, proper nutrition, adequate sleep, and stress management – they may still feel tired.
 People with normal to prediabetic blood sugar levels can also feel tired when they experience significant spikes in blood sugar.

 When blood sugar rises rapidly, the body immediately works to return blood sugar levels to normal.
 It does this by creating insulin.
 In diabetes, there either isn’t enough insulin, or the cells do not respond to insulin as they should.
-This kicks the body into overdrive and it starts pulling energy from fat.
+This kicks the body into overdrive, and it starts pulling energy from fat.

 The body uses energy from the breakdown of the molecule called adenosine triphosphate (ATP).
 ATP gives off one of three phosphates for energy, and it changes to a different molecule known as adenosine diphosphate (ADP).
-When ATP cannot regain the phosphate initially lost, this leads to tiredness.2
+When ATP cannot regain the phosphate initially lost, this leads to tiredness.3

 If you have high blood sugar, here are some practical tips to avoid feeling tired and increase energy levels with high blood sugar: